 Each of our Member Playwrights comes to us from one of the three primary schools in Somers Town: Edith Neville, St. Aloysius and St. Mary & St. Pancras.
 We have a particularly close relationship with Edith Neville and St. Aloysius; teachers refer children to us and we and the schools work in partnership to ensure the children reach their potential.

-Plot 10 After School Club, run by the incomparable Sally Warren, is a vital resource in the heart of Somers Town.
+Plot 10 After School Club, run by Sally Warren, is a vital resource in the heart of Somers Town.
 Many of our children attend Plot 10, as did their parents before them.
 We use the space for our writing weekends and our performance courses and are wholly indebted to Sally and her whole team.

 Scene & Heard’s home is Theatro Technis.
 On the edge of Somers Town this 120-seat fringe theatre has been home to our plays since 2000, and we have had our offices here since 2007.
 The building was originally a church hall and part of the Old St. Pancras Church.
 We value our close relationship with George and Maroula Eugeniou, who converted the space to a theatre in 1978 for their troupe of Cypriot actors.